Meghan Markle Breaks Tradition and Gives Wedding Speech Amid Father's Absence

 Ian West/PA Wire

-Best man Prince William gave a speech at the couple's lunchtime reception, too.
-It may have included a few lighthearted jokes.
+Best man Prince William was the compere (a.k.a. the MC).
+His words may have included a few lighthearted jokes.
 After Harry asked William to be his best man in April, the Duke of Cambridge said he was "thrilled" to be asked and that "revenge is sweet."
 Royal admirers will recall that Harry was William's best man in 2011.

 Charles also gave a speech.

-However, there was no maid-of-honor speech.
+However, there was no maid of honor speech.
 While she had plenty of adorable bridesmaids, the newly appointed Duchess of Sussex decided not to have a maid of honor.

 "She has a very close-knit circle of friends and she didn't want to choose one over another" a palace spokesperson previously told E!
 News.
 "All have been actively involved in helping her prepare for the day and will be there in the days beforehand.
 She's very happy to have their support."

-While Charles hosted the private evening reception for 200 guests at Frogmore House, Queen Elizabeth II hosted the lunchtime reception for all 600 guests at St. George's Hall.
+While Charles hosted the private evening reception for 200 guests at Frogmore House, Queen Elizabeth hosted the lunchtime reception for all 600 guests at St. George's Hall.

 During the lunchtime reception, guests enjoyed a selection of canapés, including Scottish Langoustines wrapped in smoked salmon with cirtus creme fraiche, grilled English asparagus wrapped in Cumbrian ham, garden pea panna cotta with quail eggs and lemon verbena, heritage tomato and basil tartare with balsamic pearls, poached free-range chicken bound in a lightly spiced yogurt with roasted apricot, croquette of confit Windsor lamb with roasted vegetables and shallot jam, and warm asparagus spears with mozzarella and sun-blush tomatoes.

-Guests were also served a range of bowl food, including fricassee of free-range chicken with morel mushrooms and young leeks; pea and mint risotto with pea shoots, truffle oil and Parmesan chips; and ten-hour slow-roasted Windsor pork belly with apple compote and crackling.
+Guests were also served a range of bowl foods, including fricassee of free-range chicken with morel mushrooms and young leeks; pea and mint risotto with pea shoots, truffle oil and Parmesan chips; and ten-hour slow-roasted Windsor pork belly with apple compote and crackling.

 Of course, there were plenty of sweet treats, too.
 Guests enjoyed champagne and pistachio macaroons, orange crème brûlée tartlets and miniature rhubarb crumble tartlets.
 The bride and groom also cut their lemon elderflower wedding cake.